 - When any user opens the link, they’ll get an interface to upload files.
 The recipient of the link can just upload – No edit/delete/they can’t even see any existing files in the folder.

 When people upload files, their first name and last name are prompted, and it will be automatically added to the front of the filename.
-Say, For example: if a file titled “Proposal Documents” is uploaded by Jack Curie, it shows the file as Jack_Curie _Proposal_Documents in the OneDrive for Business folder, and You’ll get notified when someone uploaded a file.
+Say, For example, if a file titled “Proposal Documents” is uploaded by Jack Curie, it shows the file as Jack_Curie _Proposal_Documents in the OneDrive for Business folder, and You’ll get notified when someone uploads a file.

 In case you want to remove the shared links: This feature uses “Link Sharing”, and you can remove any shared link by selecting the folder, choosing “Manage Access” in the context menu, and then removing the shared link.
 All links shared have 30 days expiration as configured in your link expiration settings.
 (We can’t extend it beyond the configured expiration days, but reduce it through the Link sharing panel.)